 In this counseling answer:

-“you can choose to stay with your husband and help him; you can separate from him while giving him the chance to address his issues, or you can divorce him.
-In deciding what to do, I suggest you make a list of the reasons why you married him, the good things about him, as well as the positive things that were previously in your marriage before he became an addict.”
+• You can choose to stay with your husband and help him; you can separate from him while giving him the chance to address his issues, or you can divorce him.

 As-Salamu ‘Alaikum dear sister,

 Thank you for writing to us.
 I am very sorry to hear about your situation with your husband.
 While Allah hates divorce, there are circumstances wherein divorce is permitted.
 However, it is best if you first try to save your marriage if you can.
 This can be done by encouraging your husband to seek addiction counseling, going for family counseling, or by you going to counseling to try to sort out what it is you need to do for yourself and your kid as well as how to develop coping skills that one needs when living with someone who is addicted.